 FDI Costs

 Investors should be aware that when the Fund enters into FDI contracts and/or repurchase/reverse repurchase agreements operational costs and/or fees shall be deducted from the revenue delivered to the Fund.
-One of the considerations taken into account by the Manager when selecting brokers and counterparties on behalf of the Fund is that any such costs and/or fees which are deducted from the revenue delivered to the Fund shall be at normal commercial rates.
+One of the considerations taken into account by the Sub-Investment Manager when selecting brokers and counterparties on behalf of the Fund is that any such costs and/or fees which are deducted from the revenue delivered to the Fund shall be at normal commercial rates.
 Such direct or indirect costs and fees will be paid to the relevant broker or counterparty which, may include the Depositary or entities related to the Depositary.
 The identity of the entities to which such direct and indirect costs and fees are paid shall be disclosed in the annual financial statements of the ICAV.
-Counterparties will not be related to the Manager.
+Counterparties will not be related to the Sub-Investment Manager.
 All revenues generated through the use FDI and/or repurchase/reverse repurchase agreements, net of direct and indirect operational costs and fees, will be returned to the Fund.

 Investment Process

-The Manager’s adopts a top-down approach to its investment process which is comprised of four stages: Asset Allocation; Strategy Selection; Stock Selection and Instrument Selection as follows:
+The Sub-Investment Manager adopts a top-down approach to its investment process which is comprised of four stages: Asset Allocation; Strategy Selection; Stock Selection and Instrument Selection as follows:

 Asset Allocation

-Asset allocation is decided by the Manager based on a global macro analysis and a relative value analysis of the permitted asset classes as follows:
+Asset allocation is decided by the Sub-Investment Manager based on a global macro analysis and a relative value analysis of the permitted asset classes as follows:

 Global Macro Analysis

-The main element of the Fund’s investment decision process is an assessment of the global macro view of the Manager (which is based on economic and political views of various countries (macroeconomic principles)) and a top down approach to asset allocation among asset classes.
-The Manager’s global macro analysis attempts to profit from global economic trends or changes brought forth by differing monetary and government policies such as policies relating to interest rates.
-The Manager’s top down approach uses the global macro analysis to select instruments in a particular industry or sector for investment as detailed in the section “Stock Selection” below.
-The top down approach requires the Manager to have a high degree of discretion and an ability to invest in the broad variety of assets detailed in the sub-section headed “Instruments” above.
-The global macro analysis carried out by the Manager is performed through the evaluation of a huge variety of tools, models and measures which include the following:
+The main element of the Fund’s investment decision process is an assessment of the global macro view of the Sub-Investment Manager (which is based on economic and political views of various countries (macroeconomic principles)) and a top down approach to asset allocation among asset classes.
+The Sub-Investment Manager’s global macro analysis attempts to profit from global economic trends or changes brought forth by differing monetary and government policies such as policies relating to interest rates.
+The Sub-Investment Manager’s top down approach uses the global macro analysis to select instruments in a particular industry or sector for investment as detailed in the section “Stock Selection” below.
+The top down approach requires the Sub-Investment Manager to have a high degree of discretion and an ability to invest in the broad variety of assets detailed in the sub-section headed “Instruments” above.
+The global macro analysis carried out by the Sub-Investment Manager is performed through the evaluation of a huge variety of tools, models and measures which include the following:

 Health of GDP levels and the macro leading indicators: Consumer price indices (“CPI’s”) examine the weighted average of prices of a basket of goods and services.
 The CPI is calculated by taking price changes for each item in the predetermined basket of goods and averaging them; the goods are weighted according to their importance.
 Changes in CPI are used to assess price changes associated with the cost of living.
-The Manager analyzes CPIs to determine whether they reflect real asset inflation which impacts the value of securities such as equities.
+The Sub-Investment Manager analyzes CPIs to determine whether they reflect real asset inflation which impacts the value of securities such as equities.

-Link between the macro and the micro environment: The Manager seeks to assess for example the health of a country’s balance sheet or a country’s central bank’s balance sheet to assess whether the rest of the macro indicators are sustainable in the medium to long term.
-This analysis assists the Manager in assessing potential opportunities in securities such as government bonds and other fixed income related securities.
+Link between the macro and the micro environment: The Sub-Investment Manager seeks to assess for example the health of a country’s balance sheet or a country’s central bank’s balance sheet to assess whether the rest of the macro indicators are sustainable in the medium to long term.
+This analysis assists the Sub-Investment Manager in assessing potential opportunities in securities such as government bonds and other fixed income related securities.